Top 25 U.S. Property/Casualty Insurers

 Each year, the National Association of Insurance Commissioners (NAIC) publishes a list of the 25 largest property/casualty insurance groups in the United States.
 The insurers that made the "top 25" list for 2017 appear in the table below.
 The ranking is based on direct premiums written, which means all policy premiums collected by an insurer during the calendar year.
 It does not include any adjustment for premiums on risks the insurer ceded (transferred) to reinsurance companies.

 The "top 25" list consists of the largest insurance groups.
 An insurance group is a collection of insurance companies that have common ownership.
 It is typically comprised of a parent company and several subsidiaries.
 Insurance subsidiaries are often called "pups."
-Many insurers own several subsidiaries, each of which they use to insure a specific type of risk.
+Many insurers utilize subsidiaries to insure specific types of risks.
 For example, an insurer might issue commercial auto policies through one subsidiary and workers compensation policies through another.

-The insurers included in the NAIC's "top 25" list don't change much from year to year.
-Only two insurers on the 2017 list did not appear on the 2016 list.
-They are Fairfax Financial Group and Markel Corp.
-Likewise, two insurers dropped off the list in 2017, namely XL Group and QBE.
+The insurers that make up the NAIC's "top 25" list don't change much from one year to the next.
+Only two insurers on the 2017 list did not appear on the previous (2016) list.
+In 2017, Fairfax Financial Group and Markel Corp. were added while XL Group and QBE were deleted.

 The following list includes some brief comments about each insurer group.
 Additional information is available from insurers' websites.